HNNewShowAskJobs

 Also, stale-if-error is a far safer pattern for service discovery than ttl’d dns.

-• feyman_r7 months ago
+• feyman_ra year ago

 For me, this was stunning : “ 2:51pm to 3:20pm: The change was applied to all clusters”